SineJoseph/ciss/README.md

 ## Admissions

 Admission for students is open for every individual who which to persue their secondary educations.
 There are requirements and criteria that will certify candidates to be admitted.
-For further informations about requirements and criteria please contact the administration for more.
+For further informations about requirements and criteria please contact the administration.

 ...